 Depending on the plan you were following before, adding grains and starches to your regular diet may not feel natural.
 It may take some time to re-incorporate certain foods if you’ve been conditioned to go without them.

 It may not even be that you believe they’re “bad” or that you shouldn’t eat them.
-You may just rarely think to add them to your meals unless you’re craving a bowl a pasta or green curry over rice.
+You may rarely think to add them to your meals unless you’re craving a bowl of pasta or green curry over rice.
 Keep in mind that while carbohydrate needs vary from person to person and can change throughout the lifespan, we all need carbohydrates for energy and optimal brain function.
 This is also true for fat and protein, the other two macronutrients.

 2. You’re still actively restricting